Liberty County commissioner accused of mocking dog advocates now facing criminal charges in separate case

 According to BlueBonnetNews.com, a Liberty County grand jury returned three indictments against Whitmire on Wednesday, April 23, following a closed session.

-KPRC 2’s Corley Peel spoke with Whitmire’s attorney, Chris Tritico, on the phone, where he confirmed Whitmire’s three indictments by a grand jury.
+KPRC 2’s Corley Peel spoke with Whitmire on the phone, but he referred her to his attorney when asked about his charges.
+Corley spoke with Whitmire’s attorney, Chris Tritico, on the phone, where he confirmed Whitmire’s three indictments by a grand jury.

-His attorney said he learned that two of charges are sexual assault and official oppression.
-He could not confirm the third charge.
+His attorney said based on a conversation with the District Attorney, he learned that two of Whitmire’s charges are sexual assault and official oppression.
+KPRC 2’s Brittany Jeffers confirmed Thursday morning the third charge was solicitation of prostitution.

 Tritico said he has made a deal with the DA’s Office that Whitmire will turn himself in and post bond Thursday morning.